Cuprate/cuprate/database/README.md

 git clone --recursive https://github.com/Cuprate/heed cargo doc
 ```
-`LMDB` should not need to be installed as the `heed` has a build script that pulls it in automatically.
+`LMDB` should not need to be installed as `heed` has a build script that pulls it in automatically.

 ## `sanakirja`
 TODO